Hill climbing: Variants

 In simple hill climbing, the first closer node is chosen, whereas in steepest ascent hill climbing all successors are compared and the closest to the solution is chosen.
 Both forms fail if there is no closer node, which may happen if there are local maxima in the search space which are not solutions.
 Steepest ascent hill climbing is similar to best-first search, which tries all possible extensions of the current path instead of only one.

 Stochastic hill climbing does not examine all neighbors before deciding how to move.
 Rather, it selects a neighbor at random, and decides (based on the amount of improvement in that neighbor) whether to move to that neighbor or to examine another.
+First choice hill climbing implements Stochastic hill climbing by randomly generating neighbours until a better neighbour is generated, in which this neighbour is then chosen.
+This method performs well when states have many possible successors (e.g. thousands).

 Coordinate descent does a line search along one coordinate direction at the current point in each iteration.
 Some versions of coordinate descent randomly pick a different coordinate direction each iteration.

 Random-restart hill climbing is a meta-algorithm built on top of the hill climbing algorithm.
 It is also known as Shotgun hill climbing.
 It iteratively does hill-climbing, each time with a random initial condition $x_0$.
 The best $x_m$ is kept: if a new run of hill climbing produces a better $x_m$ than the stored state, it replaces the stored state.

-Random-restart hill climbing is a surprisingly effective algorithm in many cases.
-It turns out that it is often better to spend CPU time exploring the space, than carefully optimizing from an initial condition.